-Dr Kevin Chua founded Drs Chua and Partners in 2008 and is one of Singapore’s most respected doctors.
+Dr Kevin Chua founded Dr Kevin Chua Medical & Aesthetics in 2008 and is one of Singapore’s most respected doctors.
 Kevin actively pursues all areas of general practice with a special interest in aesthetics – he is certified in pigment lasers for tattoo removal, chemical peels, soft tissue fillers and operation of skin tightening devices by Aesthetic Dermatology Educational Group.

 Dr Kevin answered readers' questions about: